Monis v The Queen: Background

+The case

+Monis v The Queen was a case heard in the High Court of Australia by Chief Justice Robert French, and Justices Kenneth Hayne, Dyson Heydon, Susan Crennan, Susan Kiefel and Virginia Bell.

 The decision

 On appeal, the High Court divided evenly on the question (3–3).
 As a result, the decision of the Court of Appeal was affirmed.

 The Court was not obliged to determine whether the communications in the present case were "offensive" for the purposes of s 417.12.
 The sole question before the Court was whether s 417.12 infringed the implied freedom and was so invalid.

 The Court reiterated that the implied freedom of political communication does not operate as an individual right; rather, it is an implied restriction on the legislative competence of Australian parliaments and executives.

 In determining whether s 417.12 infringed the implied freedom, the Court applied the test expounded in Lange v Australian Broadcasting Corporation, as modified in Coleman v Power.

 There are two limbs to that test: